Dental Health Through The Years | Starts With Pediatric Dentistry

 Dental Health: Adults

 Nearly one-third of adults in the USA have tooth decay that is untreated as reported by The Centers for Disease Control and Prevention.
-The most important aspects to proper treatment is early detection: tooth decay is often painless in the early stages and may only be noticed by a dental professional during a dental exam.
+The most important aspect to proper treatment is early detection: tooth decay is often painless in the early stages and may only be noticed by a dental professional during a dental exam.
 Loss of bone around the teeth is a visible sign of periodontal disease and requires the intervention of a dentist.

 Dental health risk factors are often tied to one’s overall health.
 People on high blood pressure or epilepsy medications or diabetic people should visit their dentist on a more routine basis.
 If you fall into one of these categories or have other medical conditions for which you take medication, talk to your dentist in regard to the recommended frequency of your checkups to best care for your teeth and gums.